spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/install-vertex/integrate-the-vertex-app.md

 ### 2. Implement Vertex-specific metadata extender plugins

 There are several types of expander plugins you have to introduce.
 As a starting point, you can take examples provided by Spryker in the [tax-app-vertex](https://github.com/spryker/tax-app-vertex) module.
-The plugins inside are for development purposes.
+The plugins in this module are for development purposes.
 The data in the TaxMetaData fields has to be collected from the project database or other sources such as external ERP.

 #### Configure the Customer Class Code Expander plugins